T-Shank Blade Holder for Leatherman FREE P4Regular price $27.00

 - Alloy Steel.
 This is stronger than stainless steel

 You also will need a M2 x 0.4 mm tap to finish the two holes.
 The tap must be able to handle stainless steel.
-I recommend McMaster P/N: 8305A77 I also recommend using cutting fluid or oil to prevent the tap from binding.
+I recommend using this tap from Amazon, or McMaster P/N: 8305A77 I also recommend using cutting fluid or oil to prevent the tap from binding.

 If the tap doesn't bite, you can ream out the hole using a 1/16" (1.6mm) drill bit.